the Baltic consonants š, ž, č, are written out as sh, zh, ch.

 kerpetas skull

-kersha over (w/ Acc.)
+kersha see kirsha (w/ Acc.)

-kertā hearth (rectangular pit)
+kerta hearth (rectangular pit)

 kertnan offering pan over hearth

-kēsmas time "this time"
+kēsmas time "this time

 kēsmingiskai temporally